switchspan/career-training/training-and-assessment.md

 2 | Advanced Beginner | Successfully complete the assessment for a course marked with a **(B)** in the selected discipline 3 | Competent | Complete the _Advanced Beginner_ requirements and then complete half of the assessments listed for a given discipline
 4 | Proficient | Complete the all of the assessments listed for a given discipline and be given a written recommendation for that discipline from either a peer or supervisor.
+5 | Expert | Complete all of the previous levels, become the primary source of knowledge and information in the discipline (i.e. write a book, do a lecture circuit, obtain a PHD).
+Yes - this is hard.